frePPLe/frepple/doc/integration-guide/odoo-connector.rst

 * **Configuring the connector - Odoo side**

   * | **Install the Odoo addon**
-    | The addon code is found in the folder contrib/odoo, or you can pick up the
+    | The addon code is found in the github repository https://github.com/frePPLe/odoo.
-      latest version from github https://github.com/frePPLe/frePPLe/tree/<version>/contrib/odoo
-      (replace <version> with the frePPLe version you are using).
-    | Use the addon from the subfolder matching your Odoo version.
+    | Use the branch from the subfolder matching your Odoo version.

   * | **Configure the Odoo server**
     | FrePPLe needs to be loaded as a server wide module.
 This is achieved